My AWS Backup policy for my organization in AWS Organizations is attached to my member accounts, but it isn't creating backup jobs.

 To create a default role, see Creating the default service role in the console.

-Verify that service opt-in is turned on in the management account
+Verify that you turned on the service opt-in setting in the management account

-For backup plans that Organizations manages, the resource opt-in settings in the management account override the settings in a member account.
-When you use a delegated administrator account, the resource opt-in setting of the management account is inherited and the delegated administrator account opt-in setting isn't.
+For backup plans that Organizations manages, the resource opt-in setting in the management account overrides the setting in a member account.
+When you use a delegated administrator account, the backup policy inherits the resource opt-in setting of the management account, not the delegated administrator account.
 For more information, see Resource opt-in rules.

-Verify that the backup policy is attached at the appropriate level
+Verify that you attached the backup policy at the appropriate level

-Verify that the backup policy is attached to the appropriate hierarchical level to an account, organizational unit (OU), or organization root that you want to create backups for.
+Verify that you attached the backup policy to the appropriate hierarchical level of an account, organizational unit (OU), or organization root that you want to backup.

 Turn on cross-account monitoring

-To view jobs that are created in your member account from the management account, turn on cross-account monitoring in your management account.
+To view jobs that you create in your member account from the management account, turn on cross-account monitoring in your management account.

 Related information